Seattle SuperSonics: 1968–1974: The Lenny Wilkens era

 Before the start of the next season, Hazzard was traded to the Atlanta Hawks for Lenny Wilkens, who brought a strong, all-around game to the SuperSonics, averaging 22.4 points, 8.2 assists and 6.2 rebounds per game for the SuperSonics in the 1968–69 season.
 Rule improved on his rookie statistics with 24.0 points per game and 11.5 rebounds per game.
-SuperSonics won only 30 games and Bianchi was replaced by Wilkens as player/coach during the off-season.
+The SuperSonics won only 30 games and Bianchi was replaced by Wilkens as player/coach during the off-season.

 Wilkens and Rule both represented Seattle in the 1970 NBA All-Star Game, and Wilkens led the NBA in assists during the 1969–70 season.
 In June 1970, the NBA owners voted 13–4 to work toward a merger with the ABA; Schulman, a member of the ABA–NBA merger committee in 1970, was eager to merge the leagues and he publicly announced if the NBA did not accept the merger agreement, he would move the SuperSonics to the ABA; he also threatened to move his soon-to-be ABA team to Los Angeles to compete with the Lakers.
 The Oscar Robertson suit delayed the merger and the SuperSonics remained in Seattle.
 Early in the 1970–71 season, Rule tore his left Achilles' tendon and was injured for the rest of the season.